-This is more than just a coastal resort getaway.
+The Best Puerto Vallarta Guide – This is more than just a coastal resort getaway.
 Somehow Puerto Vallarta — also known as “Vallarta” or just “PV” — maintains a small-town atmosphere, while still boasting one of the most unique and sophisticated ocean fronts in Mexico.

 Sunbathing and sipping margaritas is just one of many ways to spend a vacation in Puerto Vallarta.
 Mexico’s prettiest resort town is also one of its most diverse.
 Old Vallarta, El Centro and the Zona Romántica, is a haven of quirky boutiques and winding cobblestone streets.
 In Marina Vallarta, shopping centers and deluxe hotels spread around the city’s yacht marina.
 In Puerto Vallarta you will find miles of sandy beaches and tons of highly-rated restaurants and lively nightclubs.
 All surrounded by historic mountain towns, keep visitors returning again and again.
-To learn more about all the beautiful beaches of the Mexican Riviera, visit here.
+To learn more about all the beautiful beaches of the Mexican Riviera, visit here, or visit us on Pinterest.
 Now view our Puerto Vallarta Travel Guide to help plan your next Mexican Riviera vacation!

-Getting To Puerto Vallarta
+Best Puerto Vallarta Beaches

 A great place to experience the joys of a resort town.
 If you have the time to spare, take a bus to this beach hideaway up the coastline for an afternoon of fishing, swimming, art gallery-gazing or beachside dining.
 If you’re looking for a place off the tourist track, Bucerias is your secluded oasis.
 Sometimes here, you can find yourself as the only ones on the beach.